 "We've been waiting for a good solid 90-minute performance and we got it today," Villas-Boas told reporters.

-He added: "[Dawson] hasn't been playing as much as he wanted because the competition is extremely difficult.
+The Portuguese added: "[Dawson] hasn't been playing as much as he wanted because the competition is extremely difficult.
 He has great commitment and desire for the club.

 "Today we felt the option should drop for him because he's been doing extremely well in training and it was a game that suited his qualities."